 - 1 1/4 c pecan halves or pieces

 - 2 T maple syrup (or brown sugar)

 - Pinch of sea salt

 - In a skillet, combine butter, maple and pecans (and cinnamon if preferred) over medium heat and toast for about 4-5 minutes, stirring frequently.
 Transfer to a parchment lined baking sheet and allow to cool.

-- In a medium mixing bowl, combine condensed milk and vanilla.
+- In a medium mixing bowl, combine condensed milk, salt and vanilla.
 Set aside.